 'Don't leave me.'
 She managed to choke out through tears.

 'Never.'
 I promise her.
 I kiss the top of her head and cuddle her more tightly.
 Her hair smells like Forget-Me-Not's.
 Like Mum's.
 I love this child.
 I would do anything to save her from the monsters.
 To save her from anything.
 I wish I could do something.
 Something to save her from herself.
 To save her from Luke.
 After several more minutes of both of us sobbing into each other, I notice Nurse Roberts, standing in the doorway.
 How long she's been there, I don't know.
 She's crying too.
 Tears silently spilling down her cheeks, her hand wiping them away, helplessly.
-She sees that I've seen her and leaves.
+She looks right into my eyes, knowing that I've seen her.
+For a few seconds she stares at me with pity filled eyes and then quietly leaves.
 I didn't want her too though.
 It's 2 am when Ivy goes to sleep and I slip my blanket over her.
 She gently hiccups every few minutes.
 I let her sleep.
 I stay awake, knowing that I'll probably have a nightmare and wake her up.
 I cuddle her, trying to comfort myself as well as her.
 She's so sweet...
 She doesn't deserve to die.
 No one deserves to die.
 The voice in the back of my head hisses at me.
 Yes, but her life is only just starting.
 She doesn't need this burden on her.
 No one does.
 The voice has a point.
 But...
 I look down at her red, blotchy face.
 Her little eyelashes are coated with droplets.
 My stomach feels like it's dropped down so low when I think of her still and cold...
 I love this little girl.
 So very much.
 And I barely know her.
 After what seems like hours, I let the hands of sleep grasp my mind and pull me down.

 I dive into the cool, ocean waters, and Ivy follows me.
 She glides so easily through the water, it seems like she's flying.
 Like she's a mermaid.
 She keeps going deeper.
 We should go up for air soon.
 But I don't want to leave her alone...
 She disappears into a cave, out of sight.
 I swim to the edge and hesitate going in.
 She looks back at me, gesturing for me to follow her.
 I rise to the surface of the water and gasp for air before gliding back down.
 But she's not there.
 I go deeper into the cave, my eyes flicking to every corner of the cave, searching and searching for her.
 I wait until my lungs are about to burst before I reach for the water's surface.
 I stay afloat at the top, wiping my face of water.
 I look for her on the surface and see her lying on the sand on the beach.
 How did she get over there?
 When did she get over there?
 I start to flap my arms, swimming closer and closer to the shore.
 Once I stumble onto the sand, breathing hoarsely, I get a good look at Ivy.
 Her chest doesn't rise, up and down.
 She is completely still.
 I crawl over to her desperately and put my ear to her mouth.
 She's not breathing at all.
 I scrabble for her arm and feel for her pulse.
 She's gone.